M-Enderle/Style-Transfert-Webshop/README.md

 ## Introduction

-This is a webshop for style transfer.
+This is a webshop for style transfer merch.
 It is a project for the course "AI Project" at the Deggendorf Institute of Technology.

 ## Development